The D.O.C.

-Tracy Lynn Curry (born June 10, 1968), better known as The D.O.C., is an American rapper, songwriter, and record producer.
-In addition to a solo career, he was a member of the Southern hip hop group Fila Fresh Crew and later collaborated with gangsta rap group N.W.A–where he co-wrote many of their releases–as well as Eazy-E's solo debut album Eazy-Duz-It.
-He has also worked with Dr. Dre, co-writing his solo debut album, while Dre produced Curry's solo debut album, released by Ruthless Records.
-He was one of the founders of Death Row Records along with Dr. Dre and Suge Knight.
+Tracy Lynn Curry (born June 10, 1968), better known by his stage name the D.O.C., is an American rapper, songwriter, and record producer.
+Along with his solo career, he was a member of the Southern hip hop group Fila Fresh Crew, and later co-wrote for and collaborated with the gangsta rap group N.W.A and Eazy-E. He has also worked with record producer Dr. Dre, co-writing Dre's first album, The Chronic, while Dre produced Curry's first solo album, No One Can Do It Better (1989), which was released by Eazy-E's Ruthless Records in a joint venture with Atlantic Records.
+With Dr. Dre and record executives Suge Knight and Dick Griffey, Curry co-founded Death Row Records in 1991, which has signed artists including Tupac Shakur and Snoop Dogg.

-After Fila Fresh Crew split up in 1988, the D.O.C. went on to pursue a successful solo career.
-In 1989, he released his debut album, No One Can Do It Better, which reached number-one on the US Top R&B/Hip-Hop Albums chart for two weeks and spawned two number one hits on the Hot Rap Songs chart: "It's Funky Enough" and "The D.O.C. & The Doctor".
-The album went platinum five years after its release.
-In late 1989, months after the release of No One Can Do It Better, the D.O.C. suffered a serious car crash that permanently changed his voice.
+After the disbandment of Fila Fresh Crew in 1988, Curry promptly began recording solo work.
+No One Can Do It Better peaked at number 20 on the Billboard 200 and spawned two number one songs on the Hot Rap Songs chart: "It's Funky Enough" and "The D.O.C. & The Doctor".
+Shortly after the album's release, Curry suffered a severe car crash that permanently changed his voice.
 Since his accident, he has released two more albums, Helter Skelter in 1996 and Deuce in 2003.

-In 2015, he said his voice was fully recovered.
+At the 66th Annual Grammy Awards, Curry won a Grammy Lifetime Achievement Award along with N.W.A., alongside Ice Cube, MC Ren, and DJ Yella.